MeitarShimoni/decimal_counter_3D/README.md

 ## Circuit Explanation:
 First LSD counter counts from 0 to 9, while the others count from 1 to 9 (to prevent 009->000 instead of 009->010), the combinational logic in the Top-level Module handles this.
-The Shift Register's purpose is to shift the right segment(LED1,LED2,LED3) 110 -> 101 -> 011 -> 110, (where 0 means turned on).
+The Shift Register cycles the active digit: 110 -> 101 -> 011 -> 110, (where 0 means turned on).
-The ANODE ENCODER encodes the location of the shift register and connects it to the right counter. then the 7-segment decoder takes the integer values and changes them to the right vector combination to turn on the LEDs.
+The Anode Encoder maps the shift register output to the correct digit.
+Then the 7-Segment Decoder converts integer values into LED segment vectors.

 ## Implementation: